Changes to all approved studies are no longer called 'amendments'.

 Submission of substantial modification requests

-To submit a substantial modification request, the sponsor will follow a process similar to the current process for submitting amendments as described in IRAS (Integrated Research Applications System) help.
+To submit a substantial modification request, the sponsor should follow the process for submitting modifications as described in IRAS (Integrated Research Applications System) help.

-They’ll first complete a 'modification tool' (currently referred to as the ‘amendment tool’) capturing the details of the trial and the changes they want to make.
+They should first complete the Modification Tool and include the details of the trial and the changes they want to make.
 This will categorise the modification, identify what reviews are needed and give guidance on how to submit it.

 Once the sponsor has all associated documents ready, they can submit the modification.

-If a substantial modification relates to a trial submitted through Combined Review, the sponsor will continue to submit it, along with the related documents, through the new part of IRAS.
+If a substantial modification relates to a trial submitted through Combined Review, the sponsor should submit it, along with the related documents, through the new part of IRAS.

-If a substantial modification relates to a pre-Combined Review trial submitted through standard IRAS, the sponsor will continue to submit it to the REC through the submission portal in IRAS and to the MHRA through the MHRA submission portal.
+If a substantial modification relates to a pre-Combined Review trial submitted through standard IRAS, the sponsor should submit it to the REC through the submission portal in IRAS and to the MHRA through the MHRA submission portal.

 Substantial modification request validation

 When a sponsor submits a substantial modification request, the MHRA or REC will check to make sure it’s valid.
-We’ll aim to communicate the outcome of the validation check within 1 working day of it being submitted.
+We’ll aim to communicate the outcome of the validation check within 1 working day of submission.

 If the REC or MHRA identify any issues that prevent a substantial modification request from being considered valid, the sponsor will be asked to address these issues within 7 calendar days of when they submitted the substantial modification request.

 If they cannot address these issues within 7 days, the MHRA and/or REC will categorise the substantial modification request as invalid.
-This means the sponsor will need to resubmit the substantial modification request, making sure they address the validation issues raised by the MHRA and/or REC.
+This means the sponsor should resubmit the substantial modification request, making sure they address the validation issues raised by the MHRA and/or REC.

 In all cases a substantial modification request will either be confirmed as valid or invalid within 7 calendar days of the modification being submitted.
 The sponsor will be notified via email to confirm if the substantial modification request is valid or invalid.